India's Q1 gold demand declines 18% to 135.5 tonnes amid higher prices: WGC

 Further, he said that fewer auspicious days coupled with a sharp rise in gold prices meant fewer weddings and a pause in retail demand, with households postponing gold buying in anticipation of a price correction.

-This year, he said the overall demand for gold is likely to be around 800-850 tonnes.
+This year, he said the overall demand for gold is likely to be about 800-850 tonnes.

-Investment demand, primarily gold bars and coins, however, grew 5% to 41 tonnes, rising prices and volatility in equity markets acting as support, Mr. Somasundaram said.
+Investment demand, primarily gold bars and coins, however, grew 5%t to 41 tonnes with rising prices and volatility in equity markets acting as support, Mr. Somasundaram said.

 The Reserve Bank of India (RBI) continued to buy the yellow metal and bought 8 tonnes during the first quarter of this year, he said, adding that the central bank began buying gold from late 2017, and since then, have bought 200 tonnes.

 During the first quarter of 2022, total gold recycled in the country surged 88% to 27.8 tonnes.
-The same was at 14.8 tonnes in the year-ago period.
+The same was at 14.8 tonnes in the year-earlier period.

 Total net bullion imports in the latest March quarter fell 58% to 132.2 tonnes as against 313.9 tonnes in the same period of last year.